 Diamonds and synthetic stones

-All diamonds purchased by Jostens are certified to be conflict-free by our diamond supplier, who adheres to the Kimberly Certification Process.
+All diamonds purchased by Jostens are certified to be conflict-free by our diamond suppliers, who adheres to the Kimberley Certification Process.
 Also, Jostens maintains a long-term relationship with a leader in the production of synthetic stones.

 As with all raw materials, Jostens follows a strict selection process for fabrics.
 Graduation gowns are available for purchase or rent and rental gowns are cleaned in a closed-loop dry cleaning system with minimal waste, which is collected and recycled.

 Jostens provides a line of innovative regalia for graduates: the Elements Collection®.
 The Elements Collection fabric fiber is made from wood sourced exclusively from renewable, managed forests.
 The fabric used in the Elements Collection cap, gown, and hood shell is a USDA certified biobased product and has been shown in scientific tests to biodegrade under controlled conditions.*

 *In a laboratory test conducted by an independent testing facility in accordance with ASTM D5511 and ISO 15985, biodegradation of 85.5% was achieved within 2 months under specific temperature and humidity conditions.
 Results under different conditions or at landfills in your area may vary and continued decomposition rates are unknown.

 In addition, the Eco-Zip™ coil zipper tape and teeth are made from 100% recycled PET.